 Academic Resource Center Director

 Cydney Delia is the Academic Resource Center Director at NYU Shanghai.
-She manages all aspects of the Academic Resource Center and the Global Academic Fellowship Program.
+She manages all aspects of the Academic Resource Center, including the Global Writing & Speaking Fellows and the Learning Assistants.
 She is also responsible for coordinating the assessment for NYU Shanghai’s curriculum and creating and implementing new programs as necessary to support students’ academic success.
 Before working for NYU Shanghai, she served as a learning specialist and coordinator of learning services at the University of Baltimore.
 Cydney has also taught undergraduate courses in English and Business Law, and is an active member of the Maryland State Bar Association.

 Duane Voigt serves as NYU Shanghai's Registrar.
 He has been living in Shanghai since January 2013.
 Prior to that, he served as the registrar at NYU Abu Dhabi, which was NYU's first campus outside of New York City, opening its doors in 2010.
 Before his move to Abu Dhabi, Voigt worked for over 15 years at Stanford University in California in various capacities in both the registrar's office and undergraduate advising and for six years as the academic director for student athletes.
 He has lived and worked in Taiwan and has traveled throughout China.